 Driving in Iceland in Spring

-Spring driving conditions in Iceland are generally manageable on main roads like the Ring Road, as snow begins to melt and ice clears from lower elevations.
+Driving in Iceland during spring is generally manageable on main roads like the Ring Road, as snow begins to melt and ice clears from lower elevations.
 However, in higher areas and remote regions, snow and ice can persist into April, and some Highland roads stay closed until early summer.
 As always, the weather can shift rapidly, so flexibility is key.

 The increase in daylight hours during spring allows for more time on the road, with scenic drives framed by snowcapped mountains, thawing landscapes, and the possibility of catching the northern lights early in the season.
 While the conditions improve compared to winter, caution is still needed, especially when venturing outside urban areas.